VertebrateResequencing/wr/DEVELOPERS.md

    real-scale run (see §4); Tier-A tests alone are insufficient.

-10. **Internal-only means internal-only.** Reliability/perf fixes must not change user-facing behaviour (the one deliberate exception on record is the web status counts reverting to v0.36.5 flicker/overcount quality).
-See `.docs/reliable2/` "speedups internal-only".
+10. **Internal-only means internal-only.** Reliability/perf fixes must not change user-facing behaviour.
+The web status counts were once allowed to revert to v0.36.5 flicker/overcount quality as a deliberate tradeoff; that flicker has since been fixed **purely client-side** (an order-independent occupancy reconciliation in `jobqueue/static/js/wr/websocket-handler.js`), with **no** server change — so the reliability constraints here (no server-side counter, no hot-path lock, no startup scan) are untouched while the displayed counts are exact again.
+See `.docs/flicker/` and `.docs/reliable2/` "speedups internal-only".
+Do not "fix" this on the server (that is what rules 2 and 6 forbid).

 ---